metrorailings/OwlBlog/content/posts/week-15-insights-1.md

 Khalid Kareem standing out on Cincinnati's defensive line.

 Short passes aren't there for Joe Burrow.
-Denver's linebackers do a good job of maintaining zone discipline.
+Denver's linebackers stay disciplined in zone coverage, forcing Burrow to hold on to the ball a tick or two longer.
+Unfortunately, the offensive line can barely hold out for one more tick, let alone a few more.